THIS YEAR’S SESSION & WORKSHOPS:

 BLOCK ONE: 9:30 – 10:30

-2. Keys to Writing Great Young Adult & Middle Grade Fiction.
+2. Keys to Writing Great Young Adult & Middle Grade Fiction (Gardner), taught by Madeline Smoot.
 Writing for children isn’t all that different from writing for adults.
 You still need great characters in interesting situations doing meaningful things.
 However, there are some genre specific things to keep in mind when crafting books for those readers under 18.
 In this session, presenter Madeline Smoot, acquiring editor for CBAY Books, will discuss the tips and tricks for making middle grade and YA novels great.

 BLOCK TWO: 10:45 – 11:50

-3. Ten Tips for Writing Great Mysteries, Thrillers, and Crime Fiction.
+3. Ten Tips for Writing Great Mysteries, Thrillers, and Crime Fiction (Hampton), taught by Sara Henry.
 If you’re writing a thriller, suspense novel, mystery, or crime novel, you will not want to miss this speech.
 The presentation will teach you what the genre’s readers expect, how to develop characters, layer sub-plots, and keep your readers turning the pages.

 LUNCH ON YOUR OWN: 11:50 – 1:15

 Lunch is on your own during these 85 minutes.
 There are lots of options, including onsite restaurants, and nearby places to eat.